tstack/lnav/docs/source/formats.rst

     determine the "sub" format.
 This module identifier is used to help **lnav** quickly identify the format to use when parsing message bodies.

+  :hide-extra: A boolean for JSON logs that indicates whether fields not
+    present in the line-format should be displayed on their own lines.

   :level: A mapping of error levels to regular expressions.
 During scanning
     the contents of the capture group specified by *level-field* will be checked against each of these regexes.
 Once a match is found, the log